kubernetes-sigs/gateway-api-inference-extension/docs/proposals/002-api-proposal/proposal.md

 // and rollout of new versions of those models, and defines the specific
 // performance and latency goals for the model.
 These workloads are
-// expected to operate within an InferencePool sharing compute capacity with other
+// expected to operate within an InferencePool sharing compute capacity with other /* REVIEW: "operate" sounds wierd */
 // InferenceModels, defined by the Inference Platform Admin.
 We allow a user who
 // has multiple InferenceModels across multiple pools (with the same config) to
-// specify the configuration exactly once, and deploy to many pools
+// specify the configuration exactly once, and deploy to many pools /* REVIEW: be more consistent about "to" or "on" or "in" */
 // simultaneously.
-Enabling a simpler config and single source of truth
+Enabling a simpler config and single source of truth /* REVIEW: broken clause, this should be part of the previous sentence or more naturally integrated */
 // for a given user.
-InferenceModel ModelNames are unique for a given InferencePool, type InferenceModel struct {
+InferenceModel ModelNames are unique for a given InferencePool, /* Review: missing clause?
+How is uniqueness enforced? */ type InferenceModel struct {
         metav1.ObjectMeta
         metav1.TypeMeta